-The EGU is a bottom-up Union structured in Scientific Divisions, Committees, and a Council.
-The Union Council consists of the Members of the Executive Board (President, Vice-President, Treasurer, General Secretary, and Executive Secretary), the Chairs of the Union Committees, and the Presidents of the Union Scientific Divisions.
+The EGU is a bottom-up organisation structured in scientific divisions, committees, and a council.
+The Union Council consists of the members of the Executive Board (president, vice-president, treasurer, general secretary, and executive secretary), the committee chairs, the division presidents, and the Union-level early career scientists representative.

-There are eight Union Committees, which have administrative functions, and 22 Scientific Divisions, responsible for scientific activities related to the Earth, planetary and space sciences.
-Overall management and control of the Union rests in the hands of the elected Council (chaired by the President), which meets at least twice a year.
-The Executive Secretary and the chairs of the Committees are nominated by the Council and are ex-officio members of the Council.
+There are nine committees, which have administrative functions, and 22 scientific divisions, responsible for scientific activities related to the Earth, planetary and space sciences.
+Overall management and control of the Union rests in the hands of the elected Council (chaired by the president), which meets at least twice a year.
+The executive secretary and the chairs of the committees are nominated by, and are ex-officio members of, the Council.

 The EGU Executive Office is responsible for the day-to-day running of the Union, under the guidance of the Council, and provides overall assistance to all the officers involved in the organisation of the EGU.